ReedPosehn/NetChat/README.md

 - Storage of messages in SQLite DB

 ## ToDo
-- Improve database experience with display chats
-- Change script
-- Clean up script
+### UI
-- Improve UI to be less generic
+- Change UI to darker mode.
+Customize fonts
+- Add more information to the messaging.
+Filter by dates

+### User authentication
+- Simple login system.
+Nothing complicated; just a prototype for logging in and chatting

+### Testing
 - Add unit tests

+## Clean up
+- Eliminate unneccesary script

+### Investigation work
+- Look at changing Javascript to TypeScript

 ## Tech
 - ASP.NET Core (Framework for the web application)